Los Angeles homicide suspect killed by officers on freeway

 CLICK HERE TO GET THE FOX NEWS APP

 He allegedly killed Marrufo and shot two others and fled in a vehicle that was later abandoned.
 He then carjacked another vehicle in a neighboring suburb, authorities said.
+The two shooting victims remained hospitalized.

+A 51-year-old man was listed in grave condition, the LAPD told Fox News, and a woman, 50, was in critical condition.
+The department did not disclose Medrano's relationship with the victims.